 Rare played it risky when it resurrected its bear and Breegull duo for a sequel to 2000's Banjo-Tooie for N64.
 Eager to evolve Banjo and Kazooie's gameplay for the (then) new Xbox 360, the studio replaced the series' traditional platforming mechanics with a new vehicle creation system whereby players constructed land, air, and water crafts to overcome obstacles and solve puzzles throughout the game's colorful worlds.
 Developed under the title Banjo Buildie, Banjo-Kazooie: Nuts & Bolts skidded onto the scene in 2008, bringing Banjo and Kazooie back from their eight year hiatus and introducing fans to a DIY approach to open world platformers.

-Why it was forgotten: Bionic Commando: Rearmed may have stoked our love for robotic limbs, but Bionic Commando weighed that childlike joy down with an overly complicated story (something about dead wives and terrorist cells), emo atmosphere, weak shooting, and cheap radiation barrier tricks which sucked the life out the game's pseudo open worlds.
-Gone was the carefree Bionic Commando we loved, and in its place a serviceable actioneer.
-By the time Just Cause 2 near-perfected the art of reckless, swinging carnage a year later, GRIN's Bionic Commando had slipped far from gamers' radars, and GRIN has since closed down, while the game is now only remembered for its regrettable twist that Rad's arm was actually his wife.
+Why it was forgotten: Bionic Commando: Rearmed may have stoked our love for robotic limbs, but Bionic Commando weighed that childlike joy down with an overly complicated story (something about dead wives and terrorist cells), overwrought atmosphere, weak shooting, and cheap radiation barrier tricks which sucked the life out the game's pseudo open worlds.
+Gone was the carefree Bionic Commando we loved, and in its place a serviceable actioner.
+By the time Just Cause 2 near-perfected the art of reckless, swinging carnage a year later, GRIN's Bionic Commando had slipped far from players' radars, and GRIN has since closed down.
+And seriously, what was up with that bizarre arm-wife connection?

 Golden Sun: Dark Dawn